 - Teams may consist of up to three undergraduate students.
-Students may not participate in more than one team. - Limit one team per school. - All participating students must be enrolled in an undergraduate degree program registered with CFP Board of Standards during the academic year that includes the Phase 1 Written Case submission deadline, May 16. - Students considered graduate students by their school may not participate. - Each team must be represented by an Academic Advisor. - Students are prohibited from seeking advice from professionals or from persons not participating in the challenge.
+Students may not participate in more than one team. - Limit one team per school. - All participating students must be enrolled in an undergraduate degree program registered with CFP Board as of May 1 or spring semester. - Students considered graduate students by their school may not participate. - Each team must be represented by an Academic Advisor. - Students are prohibited from seeking advice from professionals or from persons not participating in the challenge.